 “What does a scanner see?” a character muses toward the end of “A Scanner Darkly.”
-Whatever the answer is, audiences may find there’s less than meets the eye in Richard Linklater’s adaptation of Philip K. Dick’s novel about government surveillance and fractured identity.
-Mainstream auds will likely prefer their head-trips less talky and more self-administered.
+Whatever the answer is, audiences may find there’s less than meets the eye in Richard Linklater’s deeply intriguing but almost too-faithful adaptation of Philip K. Dick’s nightmarish 1977 novel about government surveillance, fractured identity and dope-fueled paranoia.
+Shot in live-action and animated via the same interpolated-rotoscoping techniques applied to the director’s 2001 fantasia “Waking Life” — albeit to markedly different aesthetic effect — pic feels almost self-consciously geared toward cult status.
+Mainstream viewers will likely prefer their head-trips less talky and more self-administered.

 Premiering in Un Certain Regard before its July 7 opening (the complex rotoscoping process delayed the pic from an original September 2005 release), “A Scanner Darkly” has in common with Linklater’s other Cannes entry, “Fast Food Nation,” the feeling of a valiant missed opportunity.

 Though it shares some obvious chromosomes with “Waking Life,” “Scanner’s” dystopian tale is light years removed in temperament from the earlier film, whose delirious verbiage and constantly mutating palette radiated a sense of boundless optimism and possibility.

 Dick’s cynical universe proves much more hermetic, leaving surprisingly little room for the kinds of surrealist touches and visual fillips one would expect.
 Plot point by plot point, the film seems more concerned with achieving a lucid retelling of the novel’s events, resulting in an almost disappointingly well-behaved sci-fi noir that’s mildly provocative rather than visionary.